utrechtzouk/utrechtzouk.github.io/online-classes.md

 not the choreo.

 Module 2 out of 3:
-will focus on balance,
+will focus on circular upper body movements
-and on turning patterns in Brazilian Zouk such as travelling turns and boomerang/bonus patterns.
+(Balao,
+Roasted Chicken,
+Tilted Turns)
+and the transitions between these three.

 *Please note!*